 QUALITY NOT QUANTITY

 Remember it is not how much you practice as much as it is what you practice.
 There are plenty of musicians who so-called practice 12 hours per day and never learn a thing.
 This means that they are not really focusing and learning anything, just strumming the guitar.
+Part of practicing is learning new material while refining the things you already have learned.
+When you are messing around and not focused you spend hours strumming away some riff without ever accomplishing anything.

 Focus is the key to a good practice session.
 Always use your metronome, even if you think you do not need one or hate them.
 You will get used to it and it will be your best friend.
 It keeps a constant time and you can set it for as slow or fast as you would like.
 Try practicing a song extremely fast, then extremely slow.
 You will find that the slower you play the more challenging it will be.
 This will allow you to perfect a song slowly so that when you do speed up you will be less likely to make mistakes.
 This type of learning is quick and more thorough.
 You will have note separation and better tone this will build speed behind your technique.
+If you are having trouble when learning new material do not keep re-starting the song.
+Pick out the spots you are having issue with and practice them slowly.
+Once you feel confident that you know this part better play the song again.
+Do this for all trouble spots and you will save yourself some serious frustration.
+Sometimes you will find it more effective to break new material down in to time frames and play one block at a time.
+The human brain can only focus for so long on the same task.
+Use a timer and set it for no more than 15 minutes to practice any one section.

 It is very important to take a day off each week from playing at all.
 This gives you time to refresh and keeps you from burning out.
 It does not matter if you only practice 15-30 minutes a day.
 One full day off will allow you to go back to your routine and be more clear and focused.